 Mrs Tanya Pearson OAM

-Sydney Eisteddfod is celebrating the extraordinary contribution of Mrs Tanya Pearson OAM with the establishment of The Mrs Tanya Pearson Artistry Award and Grand Défilé as part of the Sydney Eisteddfod Ballet Scholarship Final.
+Sydney Eisteddfod is celebrating the extraordinary contribution of Mrs Tanya Pearson OAM with the establishment of the Tanya Pearson Artistry Award and Grand Défilé as part of the Sydney Eisteddfod Ballet Scholarship Final.

 On Sunday 30 July, the ballet world will unite at the Sydney Opera House, Concert Hall to celebrate not only the Final of the Sydney Eisteddfod Ballet Scholarship, but also the 80th Birthday of one of our country’s most celebrated ballet teachers and icons - Tanya Pearson OAM.
 An iconic and influential figure, Mrs Pearson has been a dedicated ballet teacher for more than 50 years, training hundreds of students with many going on to successful professional ballet careers throughout the world.
 Many have become dancers, teachers, and choreographers and are continuing to share and spread her love and passion for this art form.